-Honestly i did not follow much about Thailand’s political situation though i believe it would be an interesting one, i did know a bit or pieces of past few years but never really the whole scene of it.
+Honestly, I did not follow much about Thailand’s political situation though I believe it would be an interesting one, I did know a bit or pieces of past few years but never really the whole scene of it.
 Not as detail as Singapore GE though.
-There are much yet to be known about Yingluck, she hasn’t been in politics until the previous 2 months before Elections.
+There are much yet to be known about Yingluck, she hasn’t been in politics for the previous 2 months before Elections.
 And by having that in mind and winning to be the PM, really impressive of what qualities she could have, but to date, is she really the hope of Thailand? time will show through her leadership.
-One could say she has a lot of blindspots on nation building, but having a good leader an army of pundits and economic advisers behind the scene, we would see =)
+One could say she has a lot of blind spots on nation building, but having a good leader an army of pundits and economic advisers behind the scene, we would see.

 I shall take more time soon if i’m really up to Thailand soon =) Buy newspaper!

 (Reuters) – After six prime ministers in six years of sometimes bloody political upheaval, Thais might be excused for shrugging their shoulders about voting in number seven.